HyItsAngela/DATA3402.PROJECT/README.md

 # Project Title

-* **One Sentence Summary** Ex: This repository holds an attempt to apply LSTMs to Stock Market using data from "Get Rich" Kaggle challenge (provide link).
+* This repository holds an attempt to apply machine learning techniques and models to metastatic cancer diagnosis to predict id patients recieved a cancer diagnosis withing 90 days of screening using data from
+"WiDS Datathon 2024 Challenge #1" Kaggle challenge [(https://www.kaggle.com/competitions/widsdatathon2024-challenge1)].

 ## Overview

-* This section could contain a short paragraph which include the following:
-  * **Definition of the tasks / challenge**  Ex: The task, as defined by the Kaggle challenge is to use a time series of 12 features, sampled daily for 1 month, to predict the next day's price of a stock.
-  * **Your approach** Ex: The approach in this repository formulates the problem as regression task, using deep recurrent neural networks as the model with the full time series of features as input.
-We compared the performance of 3 different network architectures.
-  * **Summary of the performance achieved** Ex: Our best model was able to predict the next day stock price within 23%, 90% of the time.
-At the time of writing, the best performance on Kaggle of this metric is 18%.
+* The task, as defined by the Kaggle challenge is to develop a model to predict if patients recieved metatstatic cancer diagnosis within 90 days of screening.
+This repository approaches this problem as a binary classification task, using 2 different models, Random Forest Classifier and a gradient boost model called, CatBoost.
+CatBoost was the best model for the task as it was able to predict whether a patient was diagnosed metastatic cancer within 90 days of screening scored at ~81% accuracy.
+At the time of this writing, the best performance on the Kaggle leaderboards of this metric is 82%.

 ## Summary of Workdone